The Lord's Prayer

 One time when I was earning very little money and did not have much for buying groceries, I asked the Lord to show me how to put more nutrition in my diet.
 I was lying on the lawn in the backyard of the place where I lived, with my three–year–old grandson sitting next to me.
 He picked a dandelion and held it out to me, interrupting my worried thoughts.
 My eyes focussed and then fastened on the dandelion.
 There was the answer to my prayer!
 My brother had told me that every part of the dandelion is good for food.
 In Italy, they are not considered weeds; they are grown as cash crops.

-Dandelions taste yucky, but they are packed with vitamins.
+Dandelions taste yucky, but they are packed with vitamins and can speed up metabolism.
 When I eat dandelions, I like to get it over with really fast.
 I dig up young plants with the root, wash them well, then grind them in a spice mill.
 This leaves me with a couple spoons of green mush, which I quickly gulp down, followed by some large swallows of water.
-It really perks me up; it is best for me to take my dandelions in the morning, so that I don't stay up too late at night.
+It really perks me up.
+I find it is best to take my dandelions in the morning, so that I don't stay up too late at night.

-There is all sorts of stuff all around us that can be gathered for free and added to our diets to stretch our groceries, or to save money that would be spent on groceries.
+There is all sorts of stuff all around us that can be gathered for free and added to our diets.
 Go to the library and borrow some books on local herbs, nuts, berries, and roots, and experiment to find tasty ways of serving this stuff, if it cannot be eaten raw.
 Raw is best because heat reduces food's nutritional value.
 More nutrition results in fewer medical bills.

 Daily bread is not only food; it is also anything we need to equip us to do God's will each day.
-And it is asked to be supplied daily as a reminder that God has not called us to lay up treasure on Earth, but in Heaven.
+It is asked to be supplied daily as a reminder that God has not called us to lay up treasure on Earth, but in Heaven.
 This world is not our Home; we are just pilgrims passing through.
-That is why we are to pray daily for what we need for each day.
+That is why we are to pray for what we need day by day.

 God has not called us to hoard, but to share.
 I once read a book that was written for Christians as advice to prepare for coming tribulation.
 The writer advised planting gardens in the mountains, well shielded by vegetation from prying eyes, and to keep weapons on hand to guard the gardens against other people.